athul-collab/RealTimeChatMernStackApp/README.md

 5. Setup The MongoDB

-    a.
-Open this link - LINK
-    b.
-After that Sign Up on the website.
-    c.
-Click on New Project Option
-    d.
-After Creating Project go to Database Section & Build a database
-    e.
-Select M0 & Your Region & Create Database
-    f.
-Setup Username & Password & Create User
-        Note: Do not use ‘@’ symbol in the password
-    g.
-Now Click on Finish & Close
-    h.
-Whitelist IP 0.0.0.0 & Click on Add Entry
-    i.
-Now Click on Connect
-    j.
-Now Select Compass Option
-    k.
-And Copy the Connection String
-    l.
-And Paste It in the backend / .env file and replace the <password> with the password you set previously in 4.F & save changes.

-    ● In mongodb uri don’t add ” / ” in the end

 6. To Run Backend use npm run server command in Integrated Terminal Before Running Frontend or Admin Projects make sure Backend is Running in the background terminal